mazesloup/pygnovpn/README.md

 # pygnovpn

-Helper to convert .ovpn to network-manager-gnome readable format
+Helper to convert .ovpn file to network-manager-gnome readable format

+It's generate 4 or 5 files from one .ovpn file
+ - .ovpn without cert and key
+ - CA cert
+ - Client cert
+ - Client Key
+ - TA key

+It disable some option (reneg-sec by default know for crash at import), more option to disable can be pass at command line

 ## Getting Started